top of page

 ERP (in combination with ACT) is the fast-working and effective but sometimes intimidating gold standard for treating OCD.
 It doesn't work for everyone and for some folks it is too threatening to try.
 I am among a small yet growing group of therapists in the US additionally trained in Inference-based CBT--a more cognitive, less intimidating, and equally effective ERP alternative.

 Insomnia, difficulty falling and/or staying asleep can be treated in as few as 6 sessions of Cognitive Behavioral Therapy for Insomnia (CBT-I).
 CBT-I is the most effective treatment in all of behavioral health.
+Insomnia occurs more frequently in folks with OCD and sometimes OCD doubts focus on sleep and insomnia.

-My partner and I designed ScienceWorks to offer behavioral healthcare that is guided by three tenants:
+ScienceWorks is guided by three tenants:

 • Evidence-based therapies work.